FEARS ARE EDUCATED INTO US, AND CAN, IF WE WISH, BE EDUCATED OUT.” KARL A. MENNINGER

 Evidently some words are for sale.
 Or at least a few I recently learned.
 “Deaf” “Deaf Education” “ASL” and “dDeaf”.
 WTAF?!✌🏼

 The truth is that I myself have been saddled with the responsibility of being a resource for all things deaf related for almost two decades now.
-Much like Ruby who is the CODA character in the film, this is because I am a ModYA in real life and it is quite apparently a commandment.
+Much like Ruby who is the CODA character in the film, this is because I am a MODA in real life and it is quite apparently a commandment.
 I must do this job…or else.
-I suspect this label ModDYA that I’ve given myself will piss some people off.
+I suspect this label MODA that I’ve given myself will piss some people off.
 It’s unavoidable, so let’s see how that acronym flies out in the world.
-ModDYA = Mother of a Deaf Young Adult.
-Please understand that I am trying really hard (as I have been for several years) ONLY to relate my OWN experience and perspective, especially when it comes to the BIG D. I am only human.
+MODA = Mother of a Deaf Adult.
+Please understand that I am trying really hard (as I have been for several years) ONLY to relate my OWN experience and perspective, especially when it comes to the big D. I am only human.
 So here’s my take.

 Last night after watching CODA again I was recalling my own babies.
 One born deaf.
 Two who were not.
-My twins were learning ASL before we even knew we were in a dDeaf world.
+My twins were learning ASL before we even knew we were in the deaf part of the world.
 My kids were being raised almost singlehandedly by me.
 I was their first and full time teacher.
 When we weren’t making our usual rounds to storytime at the library or bookstore, swimming, playing at the playground and gardens, reading and singing, doing puzzles and traveling around with friends and family, we were watching Sesame Street, Blue’s Clues, and SIGNING TIME videos.
 Truth.
 I have frequently credited SIGNING TIME videos created by another mom just like me with not only teaching us some ASL, but with also inspiring my children to learn to read.
-By the time we got the dDeaf identity the twins were both already fingerspelling and using and making up their own signs with each other.
-And neither were speaking.
+By the time we were labeled as a deaf family, the twins were both already fingerspelling and using and making up their own signs with each other.
+Neither child was speaking and both were happy.
 And then when I began cueing fluently the whole world opened up wider because now they could both understand what their own mother was saying.
 At the same exact time.
 Naturally.
 Only one without access to the actual sound of my voice.
-Cueing came easily to me (THANKS TO THE MAX OZSHALOM) and I still think it’s brilliant.
-It’s also ingrained in our family culture.
+Cueing came easily to me and I still think it’s brilliant.
+I also think signing is brilliant.
+Both are ingrained into our family culture.
 It is the way in which we communicate whether our deaf family member is present or absent.
-I think and dream in CUED SPEECH.
-Truth be told, I have raised three Cuers.
-Two who are native Cuers.
+The truth is I think and dream in visual language and I have raised three children who cue and sign at different levels.
+Two who are native cuers.
 One deaf.
 One not.
-Many of the people we know who are deaf are Cuers and signers.
+Many of the people we know who are deaf are cuers and signers.
 It’s our community. https://stuckinmybra.com/2021/07/12/its-called-cued-speech/

 I’m in Houston, Texas today sitting down outside the central library at a public reflecting pool resting and gathering my thoughts.
 My twins are now nearly twenty years old and are separated and both far away from home right now.
 The truth is I am grieving their rough childhood and our damaged family life.
-The truth is I am disappointed in the world.
-The truth is I am disappointed in myself because I couldn’t keep them safe from life and that is my primary objective.
-To keep my children safe.
+The truth is I am disappointed in the world and I am disappointed in myself because I couldn’t keep them safe from life.
+I have failed at my primary objective, which is to keep my children safe.
 I wish I would have known how hostile it would really be when I had my babies.
 I’m also not sure that it matters how much I knew.
 It only matters that people are hostile.
 That’s the problem.